moustafa-m/MECH3895_project/README.md

 - ```planner/timeout``` - timeout duration for the planner.
 - ```planner/path_states``` - number of states to be interpolated in generated paths.
 - ```planner/save_path``` - bool to trigger saving of solution paths in [paths directory](planner/paths).
-- ```planner/display_path``` - bool to trigger display of solution path in gnu plot.
-To exit the plot and resume the code, hit ENTER in the terminal window.
-If path is not being saved, it will temporarily save the path and then delete it once done.
 - ```kinematics_solver/type``` - solve type for the TRAC_IK solver.
 - ```kinematics_solver/timeout``` - solver timeout duration.